 Boxing superstar Floyd Mayweather Jr. and popular Rapper 50 Cent.
 They used to be seen everywhere together, but had a falling out in 2011, which resulted in a brief twitter feud.

 Before the infamous East Coast Vs. West Coast Hip Hop war in the mid-90s, late rappers Tupac Shakur and Notorious BIG were good friends and even appeared on some television interviews together.
 Tupac helped Biggie Smalls get into the business and even helped him with his lyrical style that he would later became famous for.
 All this changed after Tupac was shot five times and robbed while at Quad Recording Studios.
 He survived the shooting and blamed Biggie Smalls and Sean Puffy Combs (P Diddy), who were also there at the time of the shooting.
 Being an artist signed to Bad Boy Records, P Diddy's label, Biggie Smalls denied having anything to do with the shooting and defended his boss.
 Tupac would then start doing interviews dissing Biggie Smalls.
 Biggie Smalls mostly ignored the comments by Tupac and would change the subject whenever asked about it during an interview.
 Meanwhile, he released a hit rap song called, "Who Shot Ya?"
 Many fans immediately thought it was a Tupac diss and him admitting that he was responsible.
 Biggie Smalls, however, denied it and claimed it was just another rap song.
 Tupac responded by releasing "Hit Em Up" his famous Take That where he admitted to having sex with popular R&B artist Faith Evans, who at the time, was also Biggie Smalls wife.
 Biggie Smalls was shocked when he heard this and soon divorced her.
-And it would only get worst.
+And it would only get worse.

 Luis Buñuel and Salvador Dali had a very nasty falling out during the production of L'Age D'Or, due to Buñuel's Communist sympathies and Dali's support for aristocrats and, later, Spanish dictator Generalissimo Francisco Franco.
 They never resolved their issues either.